 Portland Ski Accident Lawyers

 Thousands of people enjoy Oregon’s ski slopes each year, from Mount Bachelor to Mount Hood.
 While skiing is an exciting activity, it is also very dangerous – accidents are much more likely on the slopes than in many other sports.
 From dangerous terrain to defective skis and equipment and reckless skiers, there is no shortage of hazards you need to watch for.
 If you get injured in an accident and you think it was caused by the negligence of another, you may have legal options.
 However, Oregon law on ski accident liability is complicated and that is why it is important to seek help from an experienced Portland ski accident lawyer.
-Rizk Law's senior lawyer and founder Richard Rizk is an active board member with the Cascade Ski Club and coaches downhill ski racing for Special Olympics Oregon.
+Rizk Law’s senior lawyer and founder, Richard Rizk is the volunteer general counsel of the Cascade Ski Club and coaches downhill ski racing for Special Olympics Oregon.

 Schedule a free, no obligation legal consultation with our trusted attorneys to discuss what happened in your skiing accident.
 We will inform you of your legal options and the compensation you may be owed.
 There is no obligation to pursue a case, and if you do, you will not be charged for our services unless you are compensated.